HOGENT-frontendweb/webservices-budget/README.md

 - Make sure a `.env` exists (see above)
 - Run the migrations: `yarn migrate:dev`
 - Start the development server: `yarn start:dev`

+### Production

+- Enable Corepack: `corepack enable`
+- Install all dependencies: `yarn`
+- Make sure a `.env` exists (see above) or set the environment variables in your production environment
+- Run the migrations: `yarn prisma migrate deploy`
+- Build the project: `yarn build`
+- Start the production server: `node build/src/index.js`

 ## Test this project